simeononsecurity/simeononsecurity.ch/content/articles/the-importance-of-regular-penetration-testing-for-cybersecurity/index.en.md

 * **DNS enumeration**: Gathering information about the target's domain names, IP addresses, and associated services.
 * **Social engineering**: Gathering information through manipulation and deception techniques, such as phishing attacks or impersonation.

 It is important for penetration testers to approach reconnaissance and information gathering ethically and within legal boundaries.
-They should obtain proper authorization and ensure that their actions do not cause harm or violate privacy.
+They should obtain proper authorization and ensure that their actions don't cause harm or violate privacy.

 In addition to the technical aspects, effective reconnaissance and information gathering also require good analytical and research skills.
 The ability to analyze and interpret the collected data is crucial for identifying potential vulnerabilities and planning the subsequent steps of the penetration testing process.